 Chia - About.com User

-Answer: It's not easy to find any specific research that tells us if eating a whole pan of brownies (or some other type of high-calorie, sugary treat) is worse for you if eaten all at once or consumed over a longer period of time, perhaps a spread of 4 or 5 days.
+Answer: It's not easy to find research that specifically tells you if eating a whole pan of brownies -- or some other high-calorie treat -- is more detrimental if eaten all at once, or consumed over a longer period, perhaps a spread of 4 or 5 days.
 I can tell you that the United States Department of Agriculture offers some information on discretionary calories in the 2005 version of the Dietary Guidelines for Americans.

 Quite frankly, conserving your intake to one tiny half-serving of a delicious home-made brownie every day might take too much willpower (in fact the 2010 version of Dietary Guidelines for Americans doesn't appear to mention discretionary calories).

 What happens if you eat the whole pan in one gloriously decadent day of brownie-eating delight?
 Eating a whole 9 by 9 pan (about 9 brownies) would give you around 2,041 calories extra calories, mostly from large amounts of sugar and fat (really bad if you have a health condition such as diabetes).
 On the plus side, you'd get a lot of iron, B-complex vitamins, magnesium and potassium, but not enough to make it worth the extra calories.

 What if you eat two brownies per day and spread out the chocolaty goodness into a 4 or 5-day span?
 In this case, you'd get about 440 extra calories per day, which unless you need a huge number of calories, is still going to be more than what is available for daily discretionary use.
 Of course, you could up your physical activity for those days to make up the difference, but it takes a lot of exercise to burn 440 calories.